We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through

 Some species that hibernate do not sleep throughout the winter.
 Hibernation is a longer form of torpor.
 Hibernation does not simply mean sleeping, although hibernation does include a long, deep sleep.
 The animal can reduce their heart rate and their metabolic rate by slowing their breathing and lowering their body temperature.

 Hibernation is a voluntary state that an animal can enter.
 Animals will prepare for hibernation by storing enough fat to survive off throughout the winter.

 Hibernation is different from torpor, as it can take several hours or even a day to wake up from hibernation.
 Eating, drinking, and going to the toilet do happen, and the bear may wake up to do these.
 However, in hibernation, the animal is likely to stay asleep for as long as possible.

 What Is Torpor?

-Torpor is entered when an animal reduces several of their body functions to be able to survive throughout a season.
+Torpor is entered when an animal reduces several of its body functions to survive throughout a season.

 Some animals that enter a state of torpor can reduce certain body functions to survive throughout the winter.
 Not all torpor happens in winter as some animals use it to get through a long, hot period.

 Entering a state of torpor is dependent on weather conditions.
 Waking up from torpor can be very stressful for the animals, with an article by the National Forest Foundation stating that “Waking expends energy and involves violent shaking and muscle contractions, such as shivering.”

 What Is The Difference Between Hibernation and Torpor?

 The article from the National Forest Foundation also states, “Whether an animal hibernates or enter torpor has a lot to do with the size of the animal, smaller animals tend to hibernate, and larger animals tend toward torpor.
 This is one of the reasons that we know that bears enter torpor.

 Why Do Animals Enter Torpor Or Hibernation?

 Animals enter torpor or hibernation to get through difficult weather conditions.
 Hibernation is generally through the winter season, whereas aestivation is used to survive particularly hot periods.